buffoletti/ioBroker.sbms/README.md

 ## Electrodacus SBMS adapter for ioBroker

-Simple adapter to make data from [Electrodacus SBMS](https://electrodacus.com/) available as states from MQTT or the rawPage.
+Simple adapter to make data from [Electrodacus SBMS](https://electrodacus.com/) available as states from MQTT or the rawData html page.

 Units and structure was a little customized from original data stream.
 If full message option is enabled, original data is additionally pushed to sbms.x.mqtt- and sbms.x.mqtt-folders.